 Correspondence to: John Hillier (j.hillier@lboro.ac.uk)

 Abstract.
 In countries globally there is intense political interest in fostering effective university-business collaborations, but there has been scant attention devoted to exactly how individual scientists' workload (i.e. specified tasks) and incentive structures (i.e. assessment criteria) may act as a key barrier to this.
 To investigate this an original, empirical dataset is derived from UK job specifications and promotion criteria, which distil universities' varied drivers into requirements upon academics.
-This reveals the nature of the severe challenge posed by a heavily time-constrained culture; specifically, a tension exists between opportunities presented by working with and non-optional duties (e.g. administration, teaching).
-Thus, to justify the time to work with , such work must inspire curiosity and facilitate future novel science in order to mitigate its conflict with the overriding imperative for academics to publish.
+This reveals the nature of the severe challenge posed by a heavily time-constrained culture; specifically, a tension exists between opportunities presented by working with business and non-optional duties (e.g. administration, teaching).
+Thus, to justify the time to work with business, such work must inspire curiosity and facilitate future novel science in order to mitigate its conflict with the overriding imperative for academics to publish.
 It must also provide evidence of real-world changes (i.e. impact), and ideally other reportable outcomes (e.g. official status as a business' advisor), to feed back into the scientist's performance appraisals.
-Indicatively, amid 20-50 key duties, scientists may be able to free up to 0.5 days/week for work with.
-Thus specific, pragmatic actions, including short-term and time-efficient steps, are proposed in a 'user guide' to help initiate and nurture a long-term collaboration between an early- to mid-career environmental scientist and a practitioner in the insurance .
+Indicatively, amid 20-50 key duties, typical full-time scientists may be able to free up to 0.5 days/week for work with business.
+Thus specific, pragmatic actions, including short-term and time-efficient steps, are proposed in a 'user guide' to help initiate and nurture a long-term collaboration between an early- to mid-career environmental scientist and a practitioner in the insurance sector.
 These actions are mapped back to a tailored typology of impact and newly-created representative set of appraisal criteria to explain how they may be effective, mutually beneficial, and overcome barriers.
-Throughout, the focus is on environmental science, with illustrative detail provided through the example of natural hazard risk modelling in the insurance.
-However, a new conceptual model is developed, ing perspectives from literatures on academics' motivations and performance assessment, which we is applicable.
-Sector-specific details (e.g. list of relevant impacts, 'user guide') may serve as templates.
+Throughout, the focus is on environmental science, with illustrative detail provided through the example of natural hazard risk modelling in the insurance sector.
+However, a new conceptual model of academics’ behaviour is developed, fusing perspectives from literatures on academics' motivations and performance assessment, which we propose is internationally applicable and transferable between sectors.
+Sector-specific details (e.g. list of relevant impacts, 'user guide') may serve as templates for how people may act differently to work more effectively together.

-Key words: University-business collaboration, impact, innovation, knowledge exchange, job specification, appraisal criteria, risk practitioner, catastrophe modelling, insurance sector.
+Key words: University-business collaboration, impact, innovation, knowledge exchange, job specification, appraisal criteria, risk practitioner, catastrophe modelling, insurance sector, reinsurance.

 1 Introduction

 Political interest is increasing in converting research excellence into commercial success (e.g. Dowling, 2015; Evans, 2016; Mowrey and Nelson, 2004) and societal impact (e.g. Reed, 2018).
-Thus, the idea of the 'entrepreneurial university' is popular (e.g. Etzkowitz, 2003; Slaughter and Leslie, 1997); it is argued both that universities might be fundamentally transforming into engines of economic growth (e.g. Feller, 1990; Florida and Cohen, 1999), or that there is a convergence to a hybrid where differences between scholarly and industrial activity become blurred (e.g. Owen-Smith, 2003).
+Thus, the idea of the 'entrepreneurial university' is gaining popularity (e.g. Etzkowitz, 2003; Slaughter and Leslie, 1997); it is argued both that universities might be fundamentally transforming into engines of economic growth (e.g. Feller, 1990; Florida and Cohen, 1999), or that there is a convergence to a hybrid where differences between scholarly and industrial activity become blurred (e.g. Owen-Smith, 2003).
 However, university-business collaborations could produce better outcomes through improved flow (a.k.a 'diffusion') of science innovation into policy and decision-making practice (Dowling, 2015; e.g. Rogers, 2003).
 This applies even in nations (e.g. UK, Australia) that rank relatively highly in the 'Global Innovation Index' (Dowling, 2015; Dutta et al., 2017; Evans, 2016).
-So, debate continues about how to incentivie, deliver, monitor, and support such a change.
+So, debate continues about how to incentivise, deliver, monitor, and support such a change.
 This, and a political desire to see collaborations be more productive, is attested to by 14 reviews and studies in the UK on this topic in the last 12 years (see Dowling, 2015).